2024–25 Basketball Champions League: Playoffs

-The playoffs will begin on 8 April 2025 and ends with the 2025 Basketball Champions League Final Four.
+The playoffs began on 8 April 2025 and ends with the 2025 Basketball Champions League Final Four.
 The 8 qualified clubs have been ranked according to their final position within their respective group during the Round of 16 and their place in the Draw was based on this ranking.
 The teams having finished 1st of their Round of 16 group was placed in Pot 1, the teams having finished 2nd of their Round of 16 group was placed in Pot 2.